 ( B.M ) 02/03/2014

-Despite of the system and art market and the competitors , I firmly believe an artist should NOT compete with others , as it’s not about the best art, the best artist or the TOP 10 artists of the year.
+Despite the system and art market and the competitors, I firmly believe an artist should NOT compete with others, as it’s not about the best art, the best artist or the TOP 10 artists of the year.
 Each artist should be an independent territory building up his/her own temple.

 One of the worst things in a comedy is to do your best to make the audience laugh.
-I´v been witnessing many attempts, by both, young artists and some already established stand up comedians and I was almost always very regretful and self pitiful at the end of the show.
-A comedy is all about a very sensitive gaps in between two lines and it´s particular way of delivery.
+I’ve been witnessing many attempts, by both, young artists and some already established stand up comedians and I was almost always very regretful and self-pitiful at the end of the show.
+A comedy is all about very sensitive gaps in between two lines and it´s a particular way of delivery.
 It´s impossible to learn and to teach.

 Between ”Being on stage” and ”Being present on stage” the distinction is unimaginable.